Germ Cell Tumors (GCTs) in Children

 Blood tests.
 These tests

-check for signs of disease, look at liver and kidney functions, Measure hormone
+check for signs of disease, look at liver and kidney functions, measure hormone

-levels, and look for tumor cell markers.
+levels, and look for tumor cell markers (such as AFP and beta hCG).

 Biopsy.
 A tiny piece